kirkcarlson/RingControl/README.md

 developed for an AdaFruit NeoPixel Ring, it can be used with any array of LEDs supported by FastLED.

-### Light Control The light has a general on-off control as well as a brightness
+It is starting to look like the way to control this is by using MQTT and a program called Home Automation.
+The former provides an easy two-way communications.
+The latter provides a nice set of control widgets to make it easy to control the light.

-### control.
+### Light Control The light has a general on-off control as well as a brightness control.
 It also has a scene control for controlling light special effects.

 In general, the light scene control has three layers: a mode that selects and controls an overall scene, a transition for moving between scenes,